Ethena Staked USDe Price Hits $1.10 on Top Exchanges (SUSDE)

-Ethena Staked USDe (SUSDE) traded up 0% against the dollar during the one day period ending at 7:00 AM Eastern on September 23rd.
-One Ethena Staked USDe token can now be purchased for $1.10 or 0.00001733 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Ethena Staked USDe has traded 0.2% higher against the dollar.
-Ethena Staked USDe has a market cap of $1.25 billion and approximately $4.90 million worth of Ethena Staked USDe was traded on exchanges in the last day.
+Ethena Staked USDe (SUSDE) traded 0.4% lower against the dollar during the twenty-four hour period ending at 7:00 AM E.T. on September 26th.
+Over the last seven days, Ethena Staked USDe has traded 0% lower against the dollar.
+Ethena Staked USDe has a market capitalization of $1.15 billion and $25.79 million worth of Ethena Staked USDe was traded on exchanges in the last 24 hours.
+One Ethena Staked USDe token can now be purchased for about $1.10 or 0.00001701 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.